Low-cost and financial wellbeing courses

 Getting help is fine if you have the confidence to access the help that is on offer.
 Are you worried about reaching out and asking for help?
 This workshop is the first step.
 We are here to give you the tools to get the help you need.

-“Vintage Christmas” – sustainable and cost saving
+“Vintage Celebrations” – sustainable and cost saving

-Supporting SEND children
+Supporting SEND children with explaining cost of living

 How to save money on your energy bills